 - Solar panels or generator for lights and charging

-- Sherpa support for carrying gear to high camps
+- Climbing Sherpa assistance for carrying gear to high camps.

-- Skilled Base Camp cook and kitchen team
+- Experienced Base Camp cook and kitchen helpers as required.

 High Camp & Climbing Support